Scientist profiles S-Z

 - Scientist, Evaluative Clinical Sciences, Trauma, Emergency & Critical Care Research Program, Sunnybrook Research Institute

-- Associate professor, department of medicine, interdepartmental division of critical care, University of Toronto
+- Associate professor, department of medicine, interdepartmental division of critical care, U of T

 - Staff physician, department of critical care medicine, Sunnybrook Health Sciences Centre

 - Adjunct scientist, Institute for Clinical Evaluative Sciences (ICES)